Elehuris Montero Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 13th in the league.
+- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 14th in MLB.

-- The Phillies' 5.10 team ERA ranks 23rd among all league pitching staffs.
+- The Phillies have a 4.99 team ERA that ranks 23rd across all league pitching staffs.

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (19 total, one per game).
+- Phillies pitchers combine to rank 13th in baseball in home runs allowed (21 total, one per game).

-- Strahm makes the start for the Phillies, his fourth of the season.
-He is 1-1 with a 2.13 ERA and 16 strikeouts in 12 2/3 innings pitched.

-- The lefty's last time out came on Saturday against the Cincinnati Reds, when he threw 2 2/3 innings, surrendering three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.